The Legacy of Heorot: Plot summary

 Some months later, the colony's scientists come to a disturbing realization: the grendels and the aquatic samlon are the same species.
 Their life cycle is similar to that of terrestrial frogs – the herbivorous samlon are in fact the juvenile form of the carnivorous grendels.
 The juvenile samlon are male, and become female when they mature.
 Interaction is unnecessary, as the grendels continually lay unfertilized eggs in the water for the samlon to fertilize.
 Like some species of frogs, the grendels are cannibalistic – if no other prey is present, they will eat their own young.
 On the colony's island, all other prey sources were previously exhausted, and the grendels have turned to cannibalism as the rule rather than the exception.
 The colonists have exterminated the adult grendels.
 But as there is now no check at all on the samlon population, they all become grendels, meaning that instead of a few dozen grendels, there are now thousands.

 Weyland again asserts control.
 The colony's pregnant women, children and essential specialists are evacuated to the Geographic.
 The grendels cannot hunt far from water, so most others are evacuated to Weyland's mountain camp.
 Combat is joined.
 At first, the colonists' technology and tactics serve them well.
 Weyland observes the grendels' behavior and discovers that packs of grendels can be sent into a shark-like feeding frenzy by spraying them with blood taken from dead grendels, especially if it is laced with the "supercharger" chemical.
 Tracer bullets are used to ignite the supercharger gland in their bodies.

 But as the grendels' numbers fall, their individual strength rises, as every dead grendel is food for the rest.
 Eventually, all that remain are the strongest and fastest fully grown grendels, and the colonists make a planned retreat to Weyland's mountain retreat.
-As the horde approaches, the colonists spray them with more supercharger, sending them into a frenzy once more.
+As the horde approaches, the colonists spray them with more superchargers, sending them into a frenzy once more.
 When they begin climbing the bluff, Weyland sets off a deadfall trap, killing even more.
 The grendels, though not as smart as humans, are smart enough to learn, given time and much experience.
 Their behavior changes as they realize the remaining colonists are not worth dying to reach when there are other grendels to kill.
 The colony is saved.